Red Raspberry Leaf Tea

 - Increase in Braxton Hicks contractions

-What About Red Raspberry Leaf and VBAC (Vaginal Birth After C-Section)?
+What About Red Raspberry Leaf Tea and VBAC (Vaginal Birth After C-Section)?

-Nicole says, “There is often some confusion around raspberry leaf being contraindicated in VBAC births.
+Nicole says, “There’s often some confusion around raspberry leaf being contraindicated in VBAC births.
 This is most certainly not the case, and it does not increase the risk of premature labour or rupture of caesarean scars.
-It is wise for all women (especially those planning a VBAC) to take raspberry leaf in tea, tincture or tablet form from the beginning of the third trimester in gradually increasing amounts.
-This nutrient-rich herb should be continued for two weeks postnatally to assist with reducing blood loss, toning the uterus and supporting breast milk production.”
+It’s wise for all women (especially those planning a VBAC) to take raspberry leaf tea, tincture or tablet form from the beginning of the third trimester, in gradually increasing amounts.”

 When Can I Start Taking Red Raspberry Leaf?

-You can continue to drink red raspberry leaf tea after the birth to help your uterus shrink back down, boost your immune system, assist with milk supply and fight infection.
+You can continue to drink red raspberry leaf tea after the birth too.